 30-level Knowledge and Employability courses

 30-level Registered Apprenticeship Program courses

 Special Projects 30

 For further details, please refer to Graduation requirements, credentials and credits.

 How long does it take to get an Alberta High School diploma?

 It depends on a variety of things, including your level of English when you arrive in Alberta and courses you took in your home country.

-In most cases, if you require English as a Second Language (ESL) support, it could take you longer to get the Alberta High School diploma than for a Canadian-born student.
+In most cases, if you require EAL support, it could take you longer to get the Alberta High School diploma than for a Canadian-born student.
 Many students take at least four years.

 Will an Alberta High School diploma help me get into a good university?

 The Alberta High School diploma is a symbol of a high quality education.
 If you have an Alberta diploma and maintain a good academic standing, you will be able to apply to most post-secondary institutions in Canada and the United States.